A Very British Airline: Episode 2

 In this episode cameras follow the airline as it launches a new route to Chengdu, China, and investigate the company's major operations out of New York City.
 It follows a new manager as he begins his new role at New York JFK, and the airline's Chinese airports manager.
 The episode looks back on the days of supersonic flight, when Concorde was the centre of British Airways' fleet, flying the airline's Blue Ribbon route between London and New York.
-We also find out which cabin crew recruits have managed to successfully complete their training, with Jodi receiving her fourth and final 'snapshot' just 3 days before the end of her course.
-This episode showed footage of Jodi being escorted off the property for not wearing enough lipstick by lead trainer Si Hunter Jones.
-Another trainee was issued a snapshot for being late for training, despite the fact that the trainers were aware of a serious incident that had occurred on the M25 causing her journey to be delayed.
-Once again, this episode resulted in bad reviews and it further revealed to the public the cruel culture at British Airways.

 Episode 3

 Having already followed British Airways' cabin crew recruits, the final episode shows the first few cadet pilots to train with the airline on its new Future pilot programme in their final months of the course.
 The episode also takes a look at what it takes to manage the world's most congested airport, and the efforts of the staff to reduce delays.
 We see what happens to our bags after check in at the airport, and also what happens to aircraft in the turnaround between flights.

-This episode received very positive reviews, unlike the previous two episodes.

 Critical reception

 The Daily Telegraph described the documentary as a "missed opportunity" and that it was "remarkably undynamic".
 The Guardian described it as the "latest in a genre that can be hard to watch without flinching", saying that it presented "an unflattering snapshot of the UK psyche".

-The airline's training of cabin crew has been described as cruel, 'verging on bullying' and that the so-called 'snapshots' (written warnings), which will result in the trainee's contract being terminated should 4 snapshots be accumulated, were issued for 'petty' reasons, such as being 2 minutes late for training, and in trainee Jodi's case, not wearing enough lipstick.
-The trainers were described as 'arrogant, insincere and petty'.

-However, in another review, the documentary was praised, saying "If this is one big PR campaign, then it really is working", and, "A better understanding of what's going on behind the scenes will make me think twice before blaming the airline outright".

-Generally, the final episode received much more positive reviews, providing more insight into how the airline actually manages its operations at Heathrow.